JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 Action groups can be used create sequences of actions, or to pick one random action from several choices.
 This allows for more complex actions to be performed by a behaviour.

+> [!NOTE]
-*NOTE!* When the `AI agent` has chosen a behaviour, the action step function is called to find the first action to execute.
+> When the `AI agent` has chosen a behaviour, the action step function is called to find the first action to execute.
 The action that is being executed must be set as finished for the `AI agent` step function to be able to go to the next action.
 The action logic itself can be implemented anywhere else.

 #### Properties